Build a tamagotchi (pet) with ESP32 and OLED display

 • The display is getting 3.3V power

-Step 4: The pet logic — WiFi + HTTP API
+Step 5: The logic — WiFi + HTTP API

 Now for the real thing.
 The ESP32 runs a web server with these endpoints: